Networks-Learning/curb/README.md

 ## Code structure

-The repository contains code for the model (`Curb` and baseline methods) execution.
+The repository contains code for the execution of the model (`Curb`) and baseline methods.
 Also, it contains Jupyter notebook files for generating figures in the paper and user exposure data for `Twitter`, `Weibo` datasets.

  - `code` directory contains code for executing the model and baselines.
    - `generate_results.py` : Given the user exposure data (which uses exposure data in `Twitter` and `Weibo` directories) executes the models (`Curb` and baseline methods) and saves the results in `pkl` files.